-Disposition of Substance - If substance is available, it will be sealed, documented and turned over to the appropriate agency by the principal or his/her designee, with a request for analysis and possible use in further proceedings.
+Disposition of Substance - If substance is available, it will be sealed, documented and turned over to the appropriate agency by the principal or their designee, with a request for analysis and possible use in further proceedings.

-Hearing - the student will be offered the opportunity for an informal hearing with the principal or his/her designee within the first five (5) days of the suspension.
+Hearing - The student will be offered the opportunity for an informal hearing with the principal or their designee within the first five (5) days of the suspension.